-I’ve been meaning to post this tutorial for transferring a design onto wood for a long time!
-Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood sign with a calligraphy quote), I used a super easy pencil tracing method all the time.
+I’ve been meaning to post this tutorial for how to transfer letters onto wood for a long time!
+Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood sign), I used a super easy pencil tracing method all the time.

 Note, this post contains some affiliate links.
 For more information see my disclosures here.